Ferratauris/hugo/content/en/linux/lpic-1/6-grub-configuration.md

 ## Conclusion

-Grub allows one to pick between boot options and is also responsible for finding Operating Systems and the boot process.
+* Grub allows one to pick between boot options and is also responsible for finding Operating Systems and the boot process.
-The places where we can configure grub is:
+* Grub stands for Grand Unified Bootloader.
+* Grub is an own source bootloader

+* Grub supports Multiple architectures
+* Grub supports graphical menus
+* Grub offers a rescue mode
+* Grub allows us to configure modules

+* The menu entries of grub points to operating systems on the disk and also points to kernels

+* Grub is automatically configured once Linux is installed
+* Grub allows for dual boot configurations

+* A manual configuration is needed once a new operating system is added or once a kernel is updated.
+This is usually handled by the kernel update package.

+* To modify grub paramiters, we run

-/etc/grub.d and /etc/default/grub
+sudoedit /etc/default/grub

+* To configure Grub we edit the following

+## On Ubuntu

+/boot/grub/grub.cfg

+## On RHEL

+/boot/grub2/grub.cfg

 To compile the change you have made run:

 ### On Ubuntu

+sudo update-grub2

+### On RedHat

 sudo grub2-mkconfig -o /boot/grub2/grub.cfg

-Let's break that down.
-sudo (super user do) grub2-mkconfig (make new grub configuration) -o (output this) /boot/grub2/grub.cfg (Path to send the output to)

-### On RedHat

-sudo update-grub2

-Let's break that down.
-sudo (super user do) update-grub2 (update-grub2)
+* To add an OS to grub or make a new menu entry we run

+sudoedit /etc/grub.d/40_custom